Chase Sapphire Reserve vs Sapphire Preferred: Which is Right for You?

 Better Good

-I’ve long been a defender of the of the Sapphire Reserve vs the Sapphire Preferred, despite declining enthusiasm for the CSR in the world of points and miles.
-However, I think that I’ve personally reached a tipping point.
+I used to be a defender of the of the Sapphire Reserve vs the Sapphire Preferred, despite declining enthusiasm for the Sapphire Reserve in the world of points and miles.
+That has changed.

-Let’s assume that we value the $300 travel credit at face value (which we probably shouldn’t) and factor in the CSP’s hotel credit at $45, just for convenience’s sake.
+Let’s assume that we value the $300 travel credit at face value (which we probably shouldn’t) and factor in the Sapphire Preferred card’s hotel credit at $45, just for convenience’s sake.
 That would make the yearly difference in annual fee between the two cards ~$200.

-The travel and purchase protections on the Reserve are great, but I can have them with the better-value Ritz Carlton card for $100 less per year, along with the same (and soon-to-be-pedestrian) Priority Pass.
+The travel and purchase protections on the Reserve are great, but I can have them with the better-value Ritz Carlton card for $100 less per year, along with a similar version of Priority Pass.
 That leaves the 3x earning on travel and 1.5 cents per point redemption through Chase Travel as the primary advantages that it has over the Preferred.

 In order to break even on the additional $200 that I’m spending each year, I’d have to redeem ~80,000 points annually on travel through the Chase Portal.

-Conversely, we value Chase Ultimate Rewards at ~1.55 each.
+Conversely, we value Chase Ultimate Rewards points at ~1.5 cents each.
 Using that (admittedly conservative) number, I’d have to spend ~$13,000 on travel using the card each year to earn enough points at 3x to offset $200.

-Spoiler Alert: I don’t do either one of those enough for the CSR to make sense for me.
+Spoiler Alert: I don’t do either one of those enough for the Sapphire Reserve to make sense for me.

-I’ve been a Sapphire Reserve cardholder for years, but no more.
-I just don’t see the (significant) benefits of the card outweighing the $550 annual fee any longer when I compare it with the $95 Sapphire Preferred (or the $95 Ink Business Preferred).
-I’m out.
+I had been a Sapphire Reserve cardholder for years, but no more.
+I no longer see the (significant) benefits of the card outweighing the $550 annual fee when I compare it with the $95 Sapphire Preferred (or the $95 Ink Business Preferred).
+When I last did this analysis, I downgraded my Sapphire Reserve to a Sapphire Preferred card and I still firmly believe that was the right move.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.